rakshith07/AUTOSAR-like-MCAL/README.md

 # Here are the list of modules planned to be developed in this project and their current status in this build

 * IO Drivers:
-/ DIO -> Started
+/DIO -> Started
-/ PORT
+/PORT
-/ PWM
+/PWM
-/ ICU
+/ICU
-/ OCU
+/OCU
-/ ADC
+/ADC

 * Communication Drivers:
 SPI